OlegPahhomov/dropbox-java/README.md

 Known issues.

-* Project can be run as 2 separate projects, but it has issues:
+* Cannot separate into 2 projects.
+(Front and back end) It can be run as 2 separate projects, but it has issues:
-It will always redirect to default serverside url, which can be changed in serverConfig.js Upload form has server_link hardcoded
+It will always redirect to default serverside url.
 * Front-side validation doesn't work: it submits always.
+* Index.html is fat and ugly